Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 Select all spawners within a given range from you.
 This is the only selection method that cannot select spawners in unloaded chunks.

-To adjust the slidebar on the top of the page to change this range.
+Adjust the slidebar on the top of the page to change this range.

 - **Select by nbt= check**